2026 Comparison

 Annual cost (no mail)$948–$1,188$0

-Credit-based featuresSkip tracing, exports use creditsNo credits — flat per-piece pricing
+Credit-based featuresSkip tracing, exports use creditsNo credits — flat per-record pricing

 Property Data